airbytehq/airbyte/docs/integrations/sources/linkedin-ads-migrations.md

 ## Upgrading to 4.0.0

 Version 3.X.X introduced a regression in the connector that was reverted in 4.0.0.
 If you were using 3.X.X, please go through the migration steps.
-If you were still using 2.X.X, please upgrade to 4.0.0; after that, there is no additional action required.
+If you were still using 2.X.X, please upgrade to 4.0.0; after that, there are no additional actions required.

 ## Migration Steps